Ghost and tachyon free Weyl gauge theories: a systematic approach: Torsion-free WGT

-We determine whether each critical case is PCR using the same method as discussed in Section~\ref{sec:PCR}.
+We determine whether each critical case is PPCR using the same method as discussed in Section~\ref{sec:PCR}.
 The results are presented in Figure~\ref{fig:typeab} and Table~\ref{tab:WGTTorsionless}.
-In particular, we find three critical cases in Figure~\ref{fig:typeab} that are both PCR and contain no ghost or tachyon; these are indicated by nodes with thick, solid frames.
+In particular, we find three critical cases in Figure~\ref{fig:typeab} that are both PPCR and contain no ghost or tachyon; these are indicated by nodes with thick, solid frames.
 We note that each of these theories can be gauge fixed to contain only the $B$ gauge field.
-It is also worth highlighting that, perhaps as a consequence of this, there is no simultaneously unitary and PCR case in torsion-free PGT$^+$ \cite{Lin2019a}, and so these three theories may be worthy of further investigation.
-No critical case in Table~\ref{tab:WGTTorsionless} is both PCR and unitary.
+It is also worth highlighting that, perhaps as a consequence of this, there is no simultaneously unitary and PPCR case in torsion-free PGT$^+$ \cite{Lin2019a}, and so these three theories may be worthy of further investigation.
+No critical case in Table~\ref{tab:WGTTorsionless} is both PPCR and unitary.